 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

-Only 8 percent of survey participants said they are using an open-source system that enables users to do whatever they want with the device.
-This system is for more advanced users and might be too complicated for the average user as of now.
+Finally, a smaller number of companies are using an open-source system that enables users to do whatever they want with their IoT device.
+This system is for more advanced users and might be too complicated for the average user, at least for now.

-The answer must lie somewhere in the middle.
-According to Jabil research, consumers expect an easy, plug-and-play experience and devices that are easy to operate and control through a friendly and intuitive interface or through voice commands.
+The smart home sweet spot must lie somewhere in the middle of these approaches.
+Consumers shouldn’t have to be IT experts to work their smart coffeemaker; they expect a plug-and-play experience and devices that are easy to operate and control through a friendly and intuitive interface or through voice commands.
 At the same time, they do not want to compromise their privacy and home security by installing devices that could leak their personal information or give hackers digital access to their home networks.
-Data communication standards must take these and other user interests into consideration to help build truly connected homes and buildings that add convenience and tackle daily challenges for users.
+Companies must establish an IoT protocol that takes these and other user interests into consideration to help build truly connected homes and buildings that add convenience and tackle daily challenges for users.

 Download the 2020 Smart Home Tech Trends Survey Report